Makarska Croatia Travel Guide

 Croatia observes several public holidays.
 On such days, some services may be affected.

 Enhance your airport experience with Priority Pass for lounge access.
-If you experience flight issues, Compensair can aid in compensation claims.
+If you experience flight issues, Compensair can support in compensation claims.

 Interacting respectfully with local culture enriches your travel experience and fosters positive connections.

-A simple Bok (hi/bye) is common and informal.
-Dobar dan (good day) is more formal.
+A simple Bok (hi/bye) is frequent and informal.
+Dobar dan (hello) is more official.
 Handshakes are common upon introduction.

-Casual dress is fine for most situations, especially along the coast.
+Casual dress is fine for most situations, notably by the coast.
 Dress modestly when visiting religious sites.

 Wait to be seated in restaurants.
 Tipping is not mandatory, but appreciated for good service.